Sardinia Cultural Heritage Project

 New funding and other updates

-Online digital exhibition: Tharros (from September 2022)
+Online Digital Exhibition: Tharros (from September 2023)

 This digital presentation on Tharros is an extension of the gallery show inaugurated in the Academy this year (and seen in person by 5000+ visitors in its first five months).